Top Ten Items for Your Survival Food Stock

 To learn more about this topic, you can see the original article by going here: http://thesurvivalmom.com/2010/04/11/instant-survival-tip-ingredients-vs-prepared-foods/

 A great item to think about as a survival food item is hearty versatile soups.

 I have always found soup to be such a pleasing and easy way to provide a variety of flavors and health benefits.
-The great thing about soup is you can prepare a fairly large quantity at once and have it as a left over meal by just pairing it with some bread or even a piece of fruit.
+The great thing about soup is you can prepare a fairly large quantity at once and have it as a leftover meal by just pairing it with some bread or even a piece of fruit.
 Many soups can be frozen and then thawed easily to make a quick meal.
-With the variey of soup recipes available, just about everyone’s tastes should be easily met.
+With the variety of soup recipes available, just about everyone’s tastes should be easily met.

 Photo courtesy of vilhelm

 If we have dried survival foods on hand, we can make our own soups today using dehydrated foodssuch as powdered milk, powdered butter, dried tomato powder, freeze-dried meats, vegetables, bouillons, pastas and simple pantry items such as flour, salt and pepper.